lgreski/datasciencectacontent/markdown/cleaningData-week2Q5.md

 # Appendix

 The data set is maintained by the United States National Oceanographic and Atmospheric Administration.
 SST is an abbreviation of *sea surface temperature*.
-SSTA is an abbreviation of *sea surface temperature anomaly*.
+SSTA is an abbreviation of *sea surface temperature anomaly*. *Anomaly* is calculated as the deviation from a 30 year average. for the *Sea Surface Temperature Index* data set, the mean includes data collected within the El Niño Southern Oscillation between 1981 and 2010.

-There are four regions for which the NOAA collects data to track the El Niño Southern Oscillation, a combined atmospheric and ocean system, as illustrated below.
+The El Niño Southern Oscillation is a combined atmospheric and ocean system consisting of four regions for which the NOAA collects data, as illustrated below.

 ### El Niño Southern Oscillation